 The value of a Quality Target Product Profile (QTTP) in early development

-The QTPP is an overview of all the elements during the product development process that have an impact on the quality, safety and efficacy of a product in a given clinical indication.
+The QTPP is an overview of all the elements during the product development process that have an impact on the quality, safety, and efficacy of a product in a given clinical indication.
 The QTPP does not only focus on CMC issues but should also cover the specific product design, mode of action of the product, intended clinical use, dosing, route of administration, and so on.

-The QTPP is part of the ICH Q8 (R2) enhanced approach as a more systematic approach to development including, for example, incorporation of prior knowledge, results of experimental studies using design of experiments or multivariate data analysis, establishment of a control strategy, use of quality risk management, and use of knowledge management throughout the lifecycle of the product, see Figure 2.
+The QTPP is part of the ICH Q8 (R2) enhanced approach as a more systematic approach to development including, for example, incorporation of prior knowledge, results of experimental studies using design of experiments or multivariate data analysis, the establishment of a control strategy, use of quality risk management, and use of knowledge management throughout the lifecycle of the product, see Figure 2.

 Figure 2 ICH Q8(R2) Enhanced Approach

 The definition of a QTPP early in the development of a new biopharmaceutical can be useful in identifying potential areas of CMC risks and designing adequate (and inexpensive) remediation strategies.